alexdodonov/mezon-router/doc/router.md

 As you can see - Mezon router is up to 25 times faster than Klein router.

+# What is mezon/router?

+mezon/router now is:

+- framework for routing with **100% code coverage**
+- **10.0 points** at scrutinizer-ci.com
+- router is a part of the [Mezon Project](https://github.com/alexdodonov/mezon)

+Repo on github.com: https://github.com/alexdodonov/mezon-router

 # I'll be very glad if you'll press "STAR" button )